(ATTN: UPDATES with latest info throughout)

 In Seoul's Seocho district, four people went missing, some in a corridor of an underground shopping area and others down a manhole, while two others in Gyeonggi's Gwangju remained unaccounted for after being swept away in a flooded stream.

 Entry into 156 hiking courses at five national mountain parks, including Mount Bukhan in the northern periphery of Seoul, remain barred.
-Nine passenger ferry routes also remained out of service as of Tuesday.
+Eight passenger ferry routes also remained out of service Tuesday.

 Authorities also closed sections of some highways in Seoul on Tuesday morning, including the Olympic and Dongbu expressways.